marcelodri/the_final_project_cs50/README.md

 #### Description:
 <h5>This is The Final proyect for the CS50 course.</h5>

+<p>Project contains MVC layout (Model, View, Controller)
+It was developed in PHP on the backend side to perform some small validations like "blank fields" or removing special characters (to add a bit of security).
+It is not necessary to register with an email as it does not use email validation.
+This project it is on trial basis.</p>

 <p>I made a Game Of Throne trivia with PHP language for the backend and a bit of
 JavaScript on the client side.
 I leave the project link in the description.